Home

 • Carlton, Victoria, Australia

-• They accept literary novels, creative nonfiction, memoirs, essays, biographies, books on contemporary issues, anthologies, and limited poetry and young adult titles.
+• While they used to accept literary novels, creative nonfiction, memoirs, essays, biographies, books on contemporary issues, anthologies, and limited poetry and young adult titles, they aren't accepting unsolicited fiction or nonfiction submissions at this time.

 • Submission guidelines